-It's been more than a year since I've been back, and while I knew Australia was in drought, I didn't fully comprehend just how bad it is until I got here - after a rushed trip through the Blue Mountains where fires had closed the train line, making it home just before they closed the road - and experienced it viscerally.
+It's been more than a year since I've been back to visit, and while I knew Australia was in drought I didn't fully comprehend just how bad it is until I got here - after a rushed trip through the Blue Mountains where fires had closed the train line - and experienced it viscerally.
 Bushfire smoke hanging low across the land like thick mist, obscuring the sky, reddening the sun.
 Dry skin, chapped lips, bloody nasal membranes, restricted breathing, watering eyes.
 Dust storms blowing desiccated topsoil across dry fields, leaving you with grit between your teeth.

 And so little water.

-Here in rural NSW, houses are shifting off their foundations due to the changing composition of earth beneath as it dries.
+Here in rural NSW houses are quite literally shifting off their foundations due to the changing composition of earth beneath as it dries (I've seen them).
 Deep cracks are visible in fields and suburban grassland.
 School kids are being kept indoors due to dangerous air quality, animals have respiratory issues, birds are falling dead out of the trees from heat exhaustion, and dust storms are now commonplace.
 For farmers, the situation is even more dire.
 Their livestock are dying, or being sold off at a loss because they can't afford to feed them.
 Grass won't grow.
 The land is no longer arable.
 There's nothing for animals to eat.
 And if you can't afford to purchase feed to keep them going, what else can you do but sell for whatever you can get?
 Because you might need that money to buy water.
-Farming has always been tough, but in certain parts of Australia now, it's damn near impossible.
+Farming has always been tough but in certain parts of Australia now, it's damn near impossible.
 And with drought-fuelled bushfires, it's even worse.
-Entire herds decimated overnight because they couldn't find shelter from the fire..
+Entire herds decimated overnight because they couldn't find shelter from the fire.